Cleveland sports curse: Cleveland Cavaliers

 The Cleveland Cavaliers are a professional basketball team who have played in the National Basketball Association (NBA) since 1970.

 Over the franchise's first 16 years, the team produced just three winning seasons, the highlight being the 1975–76 "Miracle at Richfield" team, whose improbable playoff run was doomed by an injury to Jim Chones.
 The early-mid 1980s saw the franchise ruined by owner Ted Stepien's decision to trade away every first-round pick the Cavaliers held for inferior talent, while those picks turned into players such as James Worthy and Derek Harper.
 Despite this, the Cavaliers gained respectability towards the end of the decade and the early 1990s, making the playoffs with players such as Mark Price, Brad Daugherty, Larry Nance, Hot Rod Williams and Craig Ehlo on their roster.

 In 1989, the Cavaliers faced the Chicago Bulls in the first round of the playoffs.
-In the decisive fifth game, Craig Ehlo had given the Cavs the lead with three seconds to play.
+In the decisive fifth game, Craig Ehlo had given the Cavaliers the lead with three seconds to play.
 However, the Bulls' Michael Jordan jumped over Ehlo to make the game-winning shot, known as The Shot, and the Bulls won the game, 101–100, to clinch the series.
 Despite six trips to the playoffs between 1988 and 1994, including a 1992 Eastern Conference Finals appearance, the Cavaliers never made it to the NBA Finals, as Jordan's Bulls defeated them in the playoffs five times during the Daugherty–Nance–Price era.

 In 2007, Ohio native LeBron James led the Cavaliers to their first NBA Finals appearance.
 However, they were swept by the San Antonio Spurs.
-Two years later, the Cavs, despite posting a conference-best 66–16 record, lost the 2009 Eastern Conference Finals to the Orlando Magic, 4–2.
+Two years later, the Cavaliers, despite posting a conference-best 66–16 record, lost the 2009 Eastern Conference Finals to the Orlando Magic, 4–2.
 In the following season's playoffs, though his team always possessed home-court advantage, the reigning two-time MVP James and the 2009–10 Cavaliers (61–21) were defeated by the visiting Boston Celtics in Game 5 of the Eastern Conference Semifinals, 120–88.
 The Cavaliers went on to lose the series, 4–2.

 During the 2010 NBA free agency period, James was featured in a television special titled The Decision.
 Having notified the Cavaliers just moments prior to the television event, James announced "In this fall — this is very tough — in this fall I'm gonna take my talents to South Beach and join the Miami Heat."
 The quote was heavily criticized.
 James, along with the help of Dwyane Wade and Chris Bosh, led the Heat to four consecutive NBA Finals appearances, winning twice, while the Cavaliers' record fell to the bottom of the NBA echelon.
 In those four years without LeBron, they acquired three number-one picks (Kyrie Irving in 2011, Anthony Bennett in 2013 and Andrew Wiggins in 2014).
 The team struggled to win games, setting an NBA record for most consecutive losses with 26 in the 2010–11 season.